 - In the Resources pane of XenCenter, select XenCenter > your resource pool.

-- In the Properties pane, click the WLB tab.
+- In the Properties pane, select the WLB tab.

-- In the WLB tab, click Configure WLB.
+- In the WLB tab, select Configure WLB.

 - In the left pane, select Automation.

 - Select one or more of the following check boxes:

 - Automatically apply Optimization recommendations.
 When you select this option, you do not need to accept optimization recommendations manually.
 Workload Balancing automatically accepts optimization and placement recommendations it makes.

 Automatically apply Power Management recommendations.
 The behavior of this option varies according to the pool’s optimization mode:

 - Maximum Performance Mode.
-When Automatically apply Power Management recommendations is enabled, Workload Balancing automatically powers on hosts when doing so improves host performance.
+When Automatically apply Power Management recommendations is enabled, Workload Balancing automatically powers on hosts when doing so improves the host performance.

 - Maximum Density Mode.
 When Automatically apply Power Management recommendations is enabled, Workload Balancing automatically powers off hosts when resource utilization drops below the Low threshold.
 That is, Workload Balancing powers off hosts automatically during low usage periods.

 - Do one of the following:

-- If you want to configure power management, click Automation/Power Management and proceed to the section below.
+- If you want to configure power management, select Automation/Power Management and proceed to the following section.

-- If you do not want to configure power management and you are finished configuring automation, click OK.
+- If you do not want to configure power management and you are finished configuring automation, select OK.

 To select servers for power management

 In the Power Management section, select the hosts that you want Workload Balancing to power on and off automatically.

-Note: Selecting hosts for power management recommendations without selecting the Automatically apply Power Management recommendations check box results in Workload Balancing suggesting power management recommendations but not applying them automatically for you.
+Selecting hosts for power management recommendations without selecting Automatically apply Power Management recommendations results in Workload Balancing suggesting power management recommendations but not applying them automatically for you.

 Click OK.
 If none of the physical servers in the resource pool support remote power management, Workload Balancing displays the message, No hosts support Power Management